All Episodes

 This is Ron Fournier in the Associated Press yesterday.

-Looking past the presidential nomination fight, Democrat leaders quietly fret that Mrs. Bill Clinton at the top of their 2008 ticket could hurt candidates at the bottom of the ticket.
+Democrat leaders quietly fret that Mrs. Bill Clinton at the top of their 2008 ticket could hurt candidates at the bottom of the ticket.

 They say the former first lady may be too polarizing for much of the country.

-She could jeopardize the party's standing with independent voters and give Republicans who otherwise might stay home on election day a reason to vote, they worry.
+She could jeopardize the party's standing with independent voters and give Republicans who otherwise might stay home on Election Day a reason to vote, they worry.

-Now wait a second.
+Now, wait a second.

 I have been saying this for I don't know how long.

-Yet here's Jan Ron Fournier in the AP yesterday saying it's Democrats.
+Yet here's Ron Fournier in the AP yesterday saying it's Democrats.

-In more than 40 interviews, Democrat candidates, consultants, and party chairs from every region pointed to internal polls that give uh Mrs. Clinton strikingly high, unfavorable ratings in places with key congressional and state races.
+In more than 40 interviews, Democrat candidates, consultants, and party chairs from every region pointed to internal polls that give Mrs. Clinton strikingly high, unfavorable ratings in places with key congressional and state races.

-Most Democrat leaders agreed to talk frankly about Clinton's political coattails only if they remained anonymous, fearing reprisals from the New York Senators' campaign.
+Unlike Crooks, and that's with a capital C, by the way, most Democrat leaders agreed to talk frankly about Clinton's political coattails only if they remained anonymous, fearing reprisals from the New York Senators' campaign.

 They expressed admiration for Mrs. Clinton.